cptjuke/hello-world/README.md

 My first repo

 The start of a great adventure that is going to be my future working life.
-I cant wait to work in a serious enviroment related to software deployment, system administration or IT, IaC or whatever, you call it, I do it.
+I cant wait to work in a serious environment related to software deployment, system administration or IT, IaC or whatever, you call it, I do it.